Sungei Wang Plaza bullish with tourism uptick this year

-KUALA LUMPUR: Sungei Wang Plaza expects consumers’ spending power to increase by 20 to 30 per cent in 2023, buoyed by the improved tourism industry especially after the reopening of China.
+KUALA LUMPUR: Sungei Wang Plaza expects consumers’ spending power to increase by 20% to 30% in 2023, buoyed by the improved tourism industry, especially after the reopening of China.

-Sungei Wang Plaza manager, marketing communications and innovation, Stephen Ho said the shopping mall has so far seen its sales improve within the range of 30 to 50 per cent and it expects a much better performance with better occupancy in the mall.
+Sungei Wang Plaza manager, marketing communications and innovation, Stephen Ho said the shopping mall has so far seen its sales improve within the range of 30-50% and it expects a much better performance with better occupancy in the mall.

-Ho said the mall is going to redeem itself in line with the improved economy and also take advantage of the festive season (Chinese New Year and recently Christmas Day).
+Ho said the mall is going to redeem itself in line with the improved economy and also take advantage of the festive season (coming Chinese New Year and recent Christmas).

 “We have undoubtedly increased the festive season’s redemption offers, as evidenced by the fact that Chinese New Year redemptions have been fully redeemed every day, and we believe it’s a positive outlook for 2023,” he said.